eriktuck/ei-dev/docs/data-visualization/dashboards.md

 #### Google Data Studio

 Google's Data Studio is a great dashboard tool if you're already using Google Sheets and need to build something quickly.
 You'll probably be disappointed with it's ability to blend data and compute.
 The functions available are rather limited as compared with Google Sheets, and the values users pass to widgets aren't exposed for computation (e.g., the start and end dates of the filter below).
 However, it's a great option if you have data that is in one place and already computed (e.g., a budget sheet).
 There are a number of options for restricted sharing, similar to Google Sheets.
-If you were thinking about doing your dashboard in Google Sheets, try Data Studio instead.
+Best of all, it's totally free.

 ---